National Aquarium Denmark

 National Aquarium Denmark, Den Blå Planet (Den Blå Planet, Danmarks Akvarium) is a public aquarium in Denmark.
 The original aquarium was located in Charlottenlund, but this facility closed in 2012 and most of the animal collection was relocated to the new and much larger aquarium Den Blå Planet (lit.: The Blue Planet) in Kastrup, a suburb of Copenhagen.
 The National Aquarium Denmark, Den Blå Planet opened to the public in March 2013 and is the largest aquarium in Northern Europe.

 The main purpose of the aquarium is to disseminate marine information, help science projects, and help improve educational institutions.

 The former aquarium

 Denmark's Aquarium in Charlottenlund started construction in 1937 and was opened in 1939.
 In 1974, this aquarium was expanded to feature five large landscape aquaria and a biological museum with theme-based exhibits and aquariums.
 In 1990, the facility was further expanded by a new front hall, café, improved toilet facilities and a schooler service.
 In the final years before the closure of the aquarium in Charlottenlund, it had about 1000000 l of water in about 70 aquarium tanks.
+Denmark's Aquarium remains internationally familiar thanks to its central role in the Danish-American film Reptilicus, which was partly shot there in 1960.